rantstats/rumble-rants-bookmarklet/README.md

 # Rumble Rants Overlay

+> ❗ ❗ ❗
+>
+> This bookmarklet is in maintenance only mode.
+> Please use the [Rant Stats Extension](https://rantstats.com/) for a better user experience and more features!
+>
+> ❗ ❗ ❗

 **WARNING:** this relies on undocumented features of Rumble.
 If Rumble changes their site, this may break.

 Builds a browser bookmarklet that will create on overlay on the [Rumble.com](https://rumble.com/) live stream page